debugacademy/drupal/web/themes/custom/demotheme/README.txt

 ABOUT UMAMI
 -----------

-Umami is the theme used for the "Umami food magazine" demonstration site.
+DemoTheme is the theme used for the "DemoTheme food magazine" demonstration site.

 ABOUT DRUPAL THEMING
 --------------------